 Waaaaay back in 1981 I encountered my first yellow-eyed penguin on Codfish Island or Whenua Hou.
 20 years later I was back on Codfish with DOC colleague Dean Nelson and David Blair of the Yellow-eyed Penguin Trust (YEPT) as part of the first ever census of yellow-eyeds on Stewart Island and its outliers.
 While the numbers found on Stewart Island were alarmingly low, things on Codfish looked good with 61 breeding pairs and more than 40 juvenile (1-year old) birds seen.

-Eight years later Dean and I went back to Codfish with Sandy King of the YEPT to see if the decline in penguin numbers on the Anglem coast of Stewart Island was mirrored there.
+Eight years later Dean and I went back to Codfish with Sandy King of the YEPT to see if the decline in penguin numbers on the Anglem coast of Stewart Island was mirrored there, we took the best cooler with us fulled with goodies.
 A week of searching revealed only 46 pairs, down 25% on the previous count.
 We also saw no juvenile birds, an indication that poor food year had reduced the survival of the young birds in their first year at sea.
 To be sure that this was not just a temporary blip in a bad year, Dean and I again went to Codfish and searched for nests in 2011.
 Again, no juvenile birds were seen and nest numbers had dropped further to just 39 pairs.

 This year Dean is back on Codfish on his own to see if the trend is continuing.